 An application for a graduate assistantship must be submitted directly to the department in which the assistantship is sought.
 It is wise to check with the department before applying.
 Application forms are available on the Graduate College website.
 Information requested from an applicant includes employment and academic history and references.
 Departments employing graduate assistants may request additional information.

 The Graduate College provides an intensive orientation prior to the Fall semester for all new graduate teaching assistants.
 A condensed version of this orientation is also offered prior to the spring semester.
-These sessions are designed to provide students with information relevant to their academic role: i) graduate assistantship responsibilities; ii) legal issues related to teaching; and iii) effective teaching strategies.
-Students having assistantship responsibilities that include direct or indirect teaching must participate in this pre-semester orientation.
+All new teaching assistants must participate in this pre-semester orientation.

-In most cases where Graduate Assistants have instructional responsibilities, the academic department provides formal orientation and training sessions for the specific teaching assignments.
+In most cases, academic departments provide formal orientation and training sessions for their teaching assistants.

 Missouri Outreach Graduate Opportunity (MOGO) Scholarship

 The Missouri Outreach Graduate Opportunity (MOGO) Scholarship provides a partial remission of out-of-state tuition for full-time graduate students who are not Missouri residents.
 The MOGO Scholarship has a value of three-fourths of the out-of-state portion of graduate students tuition for 9 credit hours (5 credits hours in the summer).
 No application is required.
 Once a student meets the eligibility criteria, the scholarship will automatically be offered.
 All information regarding student eligibility and included programs can be found at https://www.missouristate.edu/financialaid/scholarships/graduatemogo.html.